Language-Driven Image Style Transfer: Language-Driven Artistic Style Transfer

-\textbf{Patch-wise Style Discriminator ($D$)~} Regarding style patterns, results ($\hat{\mathcal{O}}$) guided by style instructions ($\mathcal{X}$) are expected to present analogously to reference style images ($\mathcal{S}$).
-To address the connection between language semantics from $\mathcal{X}$ and visual semantics from $\mathcal{S}$, we introduce the patch-wise style discriminator ($D$).
-Inspired by texture synthesis \cite{xian2018texture, gatys2015texture}, images with analogous patch patterns should appear perceptually similar texture patterns. $D$ tries to recognize the correspondence between an image patch ($\mathcal{P}$) and a style instruction ($\mathcal{X}$):
+\textbf{Patch-wise Style Discriminator ($D$).} Regarding style patterns, results $\hat{\mathcal{O}}$ guided by style instructions $\mathcal{X}$ are expected to present analogously to reference style images $\mathcal{S}$.
+To address the connection between linguistic from $\mathcal{X}$ and visual semantics from $\mathcal{S}$, we introduce the patch-wise style discriminator $D$.
+Inspired by texture synthesis~\cite{xian2018texture,gatys2015texture}, images with analogous patch patterns should appear perceptually similar texture patterns. $D$ tries to recognize the correspondence between an image patch $\mathcal{P}$ and a style instruction $\mathcal{X}$:

-where Crop is to randomly crop an image ($1/8$ on each side) into patches.
-With the patch-wise style loss ($\mathcal{L}_\text{psd}$), we aim at generating transferred results that are correlated with style instructions.
-On the other hand, by the discriminator loss ($\mathcal{L}_D$), $D$ learns to distinguish that patches from style images ($\mathcal{P}_\mathcal{S}$) are true cases, and patches from transferred results ($\mathcal{P}_{\hat{\mathcal{O}}}$) should be false cases.
-This adversarial loss \cite{goodfellow2014gan,salehi2020gan} enforces that style patterns from style instructions are presented similarly with style images in transferred results, which jointly embeds the extracted visual semantic between each other.
+where \texttt{Crop} is to randomly crop an image into patches.
+The patch-wise style loss $\mathcal{L}_\text{psd}$ aims at generating transferred results that are correlated with $\mathcal{X}$.
+Contrarily, by the discriminator loss $\mathcal{L}_D$, $D$ learns to distinguish that a patch $\mathcal{P}$ is from style images ($\mathcal{P}_\mathcal{S}$) or transferred results ($\mathcal{P}_{\hat{\mathcal{O}}}$).
+This adversarial loss~\cite{goodfellow2014gan,salehi2020gan} encourages that transferred results from style instructions are presented similarly with style images, which jointly embeds the extracted visual semantics.